suravshrestha/logtracker/README.md

 You can view the application at http://localhost:3000/.

-**Note:**
-- When the development server is first run, it will populate the faculties using the data from config/faculties.json.
+Note: When the development server is first run, it will populate the faculties using the data from config/faculties.json.

-Log Tracker was built as the Software Engineering Project in 5th semester, Computer Engineering.

 ## Team Members
 * [Sandhya Baral](https://github.com/Sandukkk) (077BCT076)